Laiqafreen/logistics-data-analytics-Yuva_Intern_task4/README.md

-# Week 4 Summary Description: Predictive Modeling and Optimization in Logistics Systems
+# Task 4 Summary Description: Predictive Modeling and Optimization in Logistics Systems

 Task 4 transitions the project from descriptive exploratory analysis to actionable predictive modeling and strategic route optimization.
 The primary goal is to address unpredictable delivery windows and rising fuel expenses in last-mile logistics by accurately forecasting route transit durations (`actual_transit_hrs`) and formulating data-driven dispatch strategies.